 What is the Liberal Arts Education

-Liberal arts education is not based on a selection of courses, but is rather a process; a process which makes the students well-rounded personalities that are able to look at a problem from many different angles.
+Liberal arts education is not based on a selection of courses, but is rather a process; a process that makes the students well-rounded personalities that are able to look at a problem from many different angles.

 A liberal arts education challenges you to consider not only how to solve problems, but also trains you to ask which problems to solve and why preparing you for positions of leadership and a life of service to the nation and all of humanity.

 The idea is that if you pursue a liberal arts degree, you are more than likely not pursuing a specific career.
-When you pursue a Liberal Arts Degree with an emphasis on Computer Science, you are learning how to solve the big issues and problems.
+When you pursue a Liberal Arts Degree with an emphasis on Computer Science, you are learning how to solve big issues and problems.
 Rather than just learnings codes (in case you pursue BS Computer Science), you learn how to approach them from different angles, making you well rounded to choose other professions upon graduation.

 Why study Liberal Arts?

 Liberal Arts is a vast subject of its own and by exploring issues, ideas and methods across the natural & social sciences, humanities and the arts, you will learn how to read critically, write cogently and think broadly.
 These skills will raise the bar of your conversations in the classroom and strengthen your social and cultural analysis.
 They will eventually cultivate the skills necessary to allow you to navigate today’s most complex issues.